Skip to main content

 When is an employer eligible to get a Workplace Protection Restraining Order for an employee?

-An employer (petitioner) can ask for a Workplace Protection Restraining Order against an abuser (respondent) if:
+An employer (petitioner) A person who makes a written request to a court can ask for a Workplace Protection Restraining Order against an abuser (respondent) A person who has a petition filed against them if:

 • The employee survivor has suffered unlawful violence outside of the workplace, and the abuser has threatened violence at the workplace,